Bulletproof Structure: Building Story from Character

 In session six, From Barf to Art – What’s Next, you’ll learn to create art from your blueprint and learn the musts for authentic, sizzling dialog.
 You’ll leave with a solid understanding of how to build the elements you need so you can finally dive into pages.
 You’ll be ready to write the best script of your career so far.

-Our online workshops are not yet live.
-Please sign up for our mailing list or check back soon for updates.
+This is a planned future workshop.
+Please sign up for our mailing list or check back for updates.